Bell and Chili Peppers

 Bell peppers color up as they ripen on the vine and follow the mature green stage.
 The brighter colored peppers tend to be sweeter than green peppers because the sugar content increases as the pepper matures.
 Bell peppers are high in vitamin C. Peppers are also excellent sources of dietary fiber and provide small amounts of several other vitamins and minerals.

-Produced and marketed year round, bell peppers are usually sold as fresh produce.
+Produced and marketed year round, bell peppers are usually sold as fresh produce, though bell pepper flowers are also edible.

 The majority of bell peppers produced in the United States are still grown in the field using drip irrigation and mulch.
 In addition to field-grown peppers, smaller volumes of domestically-produced, greenhouse-grown bell peppers are also available throughout the year.
 A typical field of fresh-market peppers is harvested by hand every week or so over the course of about four to six weeks.